-

 What happens if the US blockades the Strait of Hormuz?
 Risks explained

-The Strait of Hormuz remains one of the world’s most critical chokepoints for energy supplies.
-As of April 12, 2026, following the collapse of US-Iran negotiations in Islamabad, the United States has signaled it will impose a naval blockade on the strait to force Iran to reopen it fully and stop charging fees on oil
+Last Updated on 14/04/2026 by TodayWhy Editorial The Strait of Hormuz remains one of the world’s most critical chokepoints for energy supplies.
+As of April 12, 2026, following the collapse of US-Iran negotiations in Islamabad, the United States has signaled it will impose a naval blockade on the strait to force Iran to reopen it

 -